Marika (singer): Career

 On 8 June 2010, Marika released her second studio album titled Put Your Shoes On/Off.
 It consisted of two CDs: one with new material and another one with remixes.
 The first single from the album was "Uplifter".
 The album was another top 20 success and received positive reviews.
 On 4 July 2010, she performed in the same line-up with Nas and Damian Marley at the Open'er Festival in Gdynia.
 Put Your Shoes On/Off was nominated for the Fryderyk award in the Album of the Year - Hip-Hop/R&B/Reggae category.
 In mid-2011, Marika released a music video for the multilingual song "Esta Festa" (Portuguese for "It's a Party") in which she sings in Polish, English and Portuguese.

 In 2012, she appeared on the compilation Morowe panny which was released to commemorate the Warsaw Uprising.
 In October 2012, Marika released her third album, Momenty, recorded with the band Spokoarmia.
 It spawned the popular songs "Baqaa" and "Widok".
 In May 2013, she released Chilli Zet Live Sessions, an album consisting of acoustic versions of songs from her previous CDs.
 From 2013 to mid-2014, she co-hosted three seasons of The Voice of Poland broadcast on TVP2, the Polish edition of the singing talent show The Voice.
 In autumn 2014, she so-hosted the show SuperSTARcie also on TVP2.
 In the meantime, she took part in two more historical projects, Panny wyklęte and Panny wyklęte: wygnane vol. 1.

 On her next album, titled simply Marta Kosakowska, the singer shifted from reggae and dancehall towards electronic avant-pop.
 Released in October 2015, the album was preceded by the singles "Tabletki" and "A jeśli to ja", and was accompanied by Marika's radical change of image.
 It received positive reviews and charted within the top 40 in Poland.
 In 2016, she released the book Antydepresanty which consisted of lyrics, stories and black-and-white illustrations.
 She began recording the new album in 2017, and the following year released a remix of "Moje serce" to mark the 10th anniversary of the release of her debut album.

-The singer then focused on family life, but continued to perform regularly, and returned with the single "Jak na moje oko" in May 2020.
+Marika focused on family life, but continued to perform regularly, and returned with the single "Jak na moje oko" in May 2020.
+In late 2022, she started releasing singles in quick successions, including "Patataj", "Kurtyny" and "Leć", leading to the release of her new, self-released album Cykl (Cycle) in April 2023.